texhex/BiosSledgehammer/README.md

 Arg4 == -r
 ```

 **Note**: BIOS Sledgehammer enforces that the source files are stored in a sub folder of the [model folder](#models-folder) called ``BIOS-<VERSION>``.
 If the desired BIOS version is ``1.37``, the folder name would be ``\BIOS-1.37\``.

 The source folder is then copied to %TEMP% (to avoid any network issues) and the update process is started from there.
 Because the update utility sometimes restarts itself, the execution is paused until the process noted in COMMAND is no longer running.
 If any **.log* file was generated in the local folder, the content is added to the normal BIOS Sledgehammer log.
 A restart is requested after that because the “real” update process happens during POST, after the restart.

 If anything goes wrong during the process, an error is generated.

 ## Management Engine (ME) Update

 Depending on the model, a device might be equipped with [Intel Active Management Technology](https://en.wikipedia.org/wiki/Intel_Active_Management_Technology) (Intel vPro) which allows for remote out-of-band management, so the device can be managed even if it's off or no operating system at all is installed.
 This function is provided by the Intel Management Engine (ME) which is also updatable.
-This can be done with BIOS Sledgehammer.

 :warning: **WARNING!** Some versions of the update tool for the ME firmware from HP **DO NOT** check if the provided ME firmware file matches the current model.
 This means, they allows to flash the wrong firmware without any error message.
 If this happens, the machine will be FUBAR on next start (CAPS LOCK will blink 5 times and a mainboard replacement is required).
 Please pay extra caution when using ME firmware updates and always do a test run on a spare machine.

 If possible, check if an BIOS update is available that also updates the ME firmware as this method is much safer than direct ME firmware updates.
 On the other hand, some BIOS versions require a ME firmware after a BIOS update (see [ProDesk 600 G2 BIOS v2.17](https://ftp.hp.com/pub/softpaq/sp78001-78500/sp78294.html)), so you might be forced to do direct updates.